Identify Your Magic Time to Get More Done

 This decision made all the difference in the world.

 I could write articles in fifteen minutes in the morning, but these articles would take me three or four times as long later in the day.
 I kept my afternoon clients (when I was unproductive as a writer), and spent my mornings creating products and inspirational messages for my fitness email readers.

 It hurt me at first, but paid off handsomely in the long run, and it can for you, too.

 First you have to identify your magic time.
-It’s not hard to do, but it just requires a little exercise I learned from George Ross, Donald Trump’s right hand man and long–time business lawyer.
+It’s not hard to do, but it just requires a little exercise I learned from George Ross, a long–time business lawyer.

 More importantly, you’ll also begin to identify your most productive work time.
 For example, you might find that you can really crank out the work in the final two hours of the day.
 That might be your magic time.
 Once you identify it, the next step then becomes crucial.

 Now you must foster it and protect it.
 You’ll need to take your phone off the ringer, shut down your email alerts, keep yourself blocked from the Internet, and avoid all distractions.

 Your magic time is priority number one, because you can truly triple your productivity in this time.

 If you can use this to get more done in the limited time you have for work, it will mean freeing up more time for the activities you enjoy and the people that matter the most to you.
 Take your Magic Time very, very, seriously.

 Identify your magic time.
 Work it.
 And guard it like my dog, Daisy, guards her dinner dish.
 Don’t let anyone else get their greedy lil’ paws on your Magic Time.